lsst-epo/rubin-obs-api/README.md

-# Rubin Observatory Operational Website
+# Rubin Observatory Operational Website Backend/API

 Headless Craft CMS backend for the Rubin Observatory operational website with Docker support.

+This project was created with Docker version 20.10.5.

 ## Set up and run the project